inplayer-org/docs/docs/guides/enable-third-party-platform-payments.md

 #### Existing User

-Follow these steps to enable in-app payments for an existing user:
+Follow these steps to enable third-party payments for an existing user:

 1. Log in an existing user account by calling <a href="https://docs.inplayer.com/api/accounts/#tag/V2/operation/v2authenticate" target="_blank">`POST /v2/accounts/authenticate`</a>.